Pregnancy from rape: Sociobiological theories of rape pregnancy

-Sociobiologists and evolutionary psychologists have hypothesized that causing pregnancy by rape may be a mating strategy in humans, as a way for males to ensure the survival of their genes by passing them on to future generations.
+Sociobiologists and evolutionary psychologists, a field often disputed and considered pseudoscientific in itself, have hypothesized that causing pregnancy by rape may be a mating strategy in humans, as a way for males to ensure the survival of their genes by passing them on to future generations.
 Randy Thornhill and Craig T. Palmer are key popularizers of this hypothesis.
 They assert that most rape victims are women of childbearing age and that many cultures treat rape as a crime against the victim's husband.
-They state that rape victims suffer less emotional distress when they are subjected to more violence, and that married women and women of childbearing age experience greater psychological distress after a rape than do girls, single women or post-menopausal women.
 Rape-pregnancy rates are crucial in evaluating these theories, because a high or low pregnancy rate from rape would determine whether such adaptations are favored or disfavored by natural selection.

-Some anthropologists and evolutionary theorists have challenged the view that rape is an adaptive mating strategy.
-Feminist scholars argue that sexual violence is better understood as a byproduct of social structures rather than an evolved reproductive tactic.
-For example, anthropologist Peggy Reeves Sanday has documented significant cross-cultural variation in the prevalence of rape, suggesting that sexual violence correlates more strongly with social factors like male dominance and militarism than with evolutionary imperatives.
-In societies with egalitarian gender norms, she found rape to be rare or absent, undermining claims that it is a universal or biologically selected behavior.

-Similarly, evolutionary biologist Sarah Blaffer Hrdy has emphasized the importance of female reproductive agency in human evolution, arguing that cooperative childrearing and mutual mate selection, rather than coercion, were central to early human reproductive success.
-These perspectives suggest that rape is not an evolved strategy, but a socially contingent behavior that arises under certain cultural and institutional conditions.

 Statutory rape, incest and underage pregnancy

 In 1995–1996, the journal Family Planning Perspectives published a study by the Guttmacher Institute, a sexual health research and policy organization, on statutory rape (sexual intercourse with a minor) and resulting pregnancies.
 It drew on other research to conclude that "at least half of all babies born to minor women are fathered by adult men", and that "although relatively small proportions of 13–14-year-olds have had intercourse, those who become sexually active at an early age are especially likely to have experienced coercive sex: Seventy-four percent of women who had intercourse before age 14 and 60% of those who had sex before age 15 report having had a forced sexual experience".
 Because of difficulties in bringing such cases to trial, however, "data from the period 1975–1978 ... indicate that, on average, only 413 men were arrested annually for statutory rape in California, even though 50,000 pregnancies occurred among underage women in 1976 alone".
 In that state, it was found that two thirds of babies born to school-age mothers were fathered by adult men.